negiiirah/Literature-Review-On-Digitalization-Of-Conveyor-Belt/README.md

 -item Dual Scraper System:

 This system is particularly effective in preventing carryback, a condition where material sticks to the belt and is carried back around the system.
-The dual scraper setup, positioned at the head pulley, helps remove this residual material, ensuring the belt is clean for its return journey.
+The dual scraper setup, positioned at the head pulley, helps remove this residual material, ensuring the belt is clean for its return journey.[6]

  **Figure 5.1**: Dual Scraper System.